-- 1. negative peer pressure
+- 2. negative peer pressure

-- 2. name calling
+- 3. name calling

-- 3. teasing
+- 4. teasing

-- 4. verbal challenges
+- 5. verbal challenges

-- 5. dares
+- 6. dares

-- 6. threats
+- 7. threats

-- 7. verbal attacks
+- 8. verbal attacks

-- 8. belittlement
+- 9. belittlement

-- 9. social exclusion
+- 10. social exclusion

-- 10. spreading malicious rumors
+- 11. spreading malicious rumors

-- 11. social media posts
+- 12. religious affiliation

+- 13. political affiliation

 Sexual harassment is any unwelcome sexual advance - either physical or verbal, requests for sexual favors, and any inappropriate verbal or physical conduct of a sexual nature when made by any student to another student.
 Sexual harassment as defined above may include, but is not limited, to the following: verbal harassment or abuse; pressure for sexual activity; repeated remarks with sexual or demeaning implications; and unwelcome touching.